NNPDF/pineappl/tutorial/mainpage.md

 - `description` gives a short description of the process.
-- The value of the key `arxiv` gives us the corresponding paper, in this case for the experimental measurement.
+- The value of the key `arxiv` gives us the corresponding paper, in this case for the experimental measurement; enter the value into the search field of
+  <https://arxiv.org>, and it'll show you the paper.
-- The measured data itself we can get from the location specified by `hepdata`, which is a digital object identifier (DOI).
+- The measured data itself you can get from the location specified by `hepdata`, which is a digital object identifier (DOI).
 Go to <https://www.doi.org/> and enter the string there.
 This will get you to the right table on
   <https://www.hepdata.net> for the corresponding observable.
 - the presence of `mg5amc_repo` and `mg5amc_revno` signal that
-  [Madgraph5_aMC@NLO] was used to calculate the predictions, and `runcard` are the runcards used to run the calculation.
+  [Madgraph5_aMC@NLO] was used to calculate the predictions, and moreover that an official release was used.
+If these values are non-empty they'll point to repository and revision number of the repository used for the calculation.
+  The value of `runcard` contains runcards of the calculation and also the information that Madgraph5_aMC@NLO v3.1.0 was used run the calculation.

 ## Orders, bins and lumis: `pineappl obl`